Roasted Butternut Squash Risotto

 butternut squash risotto ingredients

-How to make butternut squash risotto:
+How to make this quick & easy butternut squash risotto:

-1. If you purchased a whole butternut squash, cut the ends from the squash, peel away the exterior rind, scoop the seeds and flesh from the center, and chop into medium-sized cubes.
+Prepare the butternut squash.
+If you purchased a whole butternut squash, cut the ends from the squash, peel away the exterior rind, scoop the seeds and flesh from the center, and chop into medium-sized cubes.
+Place the butternut squash into a large bowl and season with nutmeg, garlic powder, salt, and olive oil, mixing until coated evenly.
+Place on a non-stick baking sheet (paid link) and bake at 425 degrees for 25 minutes stirring halfway through the cooking time.

-4. Chop your onion into small pieces, then add 2 tablespoons of the butter, garlic, and onions in a cooking pan at medium heat.
-Once the onions become translucent, stir in the roasted butternut squash, cooked rice, chicken stock, whipping cream, and remaining seasonings.
+Make the risotto.
+Chop your onion into small pieces, then add butter, garlic, and onions in a cooking pan at medium heat.
+Once the onions become translucent, stir in the roasted butternut squash, cooked rice, chicken stock, dry white wine, whipping cream, and remaining seasonings.
 Lower to heat to medium-low, cover, and allow to cook for 10 minutes.
+Remove from heat and fold in your parmesan cheese and remaining butter.

 Closeup of butternut squash risotto